IsaacCheng9/student-network/README.md

 ### Python Version

 The application has been developed and tested to work on Python 3.8 and onwards.

 ### Python Libraries

 This project uses several Python libraries.
 To run the application locally, you should `pip install` the following:

 - click
 - email-validator
 - Flask
 - itsdangerous
 - Jinja2
 - MarkupSafe
 - passlib
 - Werkzeug
 - Pillow

 For example, you should `pip install passlib`.

 ### Virtual Environment

 Alternatively, a virtual environment has been included in the GitHub repository.
-This includes all of the Python libraries required to run the applciation locally.
+This includes all the Python libraries required to run the application locally.